wp-plugins/dynamic-featured-image/readme.txt

 Please feel free to report any bug found at https://github.com/ankitpokhrel/Dynamic-Featured-Image/ or `ankitpokhrel@gmail.com`.

 == Screenshots ==
-1. Screenshot 1
+1. New featured image box.
-2. Screenshot 2
+2. Selecting image from media box.
-3. Screenshot 3
+3. Add new featured image box.

 == Changelog ==
 = 1.0.3 =